-The Mahayana (Large Vehicle) is a main direction of today's Buddhism aside from the Hinayana (Small Vehicle).
-It sees itself as the second Rotation of the wheel of the doctrine.
+The Mahayana (Large Vehicle) is a main direction of today's Buddhism, aside from the Hinayana (Small Vehicle) and the later Vajrayana.
+It sees itself as the second rotation of the wheel of the doctrine.

-The Mahayana was solidified by Nagarjuna and Asanga and was taught as such about 500 years after Buddha's death.
+The Mahayana - vehicle was later solidified by Nagarjuna and Asanga and was taught as such about 500 years after Buddha's death.

-This Bodhisattva-Yana was initially not a new line, but a view of variuos monks in the existing nikāyas.
+This Bodhisattva-Yana was initially not a new line, but a view of various monks in the existing nikāyas.
 The splitting took place after the second buddhist council.

 The path of the Mahayana developed two lines through the visions of Asanga and Nagarjuna:

 - The lineage of the profound way over Nagarjuna with emphasis on the emptiness (Shunyata) and Prajnaparamita (wisdom from the other shore)

 - The lineage of the wide way with Asanga (Vijnaptimatra: 'Only Consciousness'): The development of Bodhicitta and the behavior and rules of a Bodhisattva (Vijñānavāda, Yogacara), later spreading as Ekayana in Asia.

 Among the teachings of the third rotation of the wheel of the Dharma are the Vajrayana Mahamudra and the explanations of the Buddha nature as explicated in the Uttara-Tantra-Shastra.